tonywhatever/deb_build4skippy/README.md

 My aim is to support Frlix Fung's project with a proper debian-tree for the folks who want to create their own two debian binary packages to run skippy-xd.

-Two installable unsigned *'Debian Bookworm-amd64'* packages (skippy-xd_0.7.x-x_amd64.deb, skippy-xd-dbgsym_0.7.x-x_amd64.deb) will also be made available for downloading.
-At least that's the plan.
+Two installable unsigned *'Debian Bookworm-amd64'* packages (skippy-xd_0.7.x-x_amd64.deb, skippy-xd-dbgsym_0.7.x-x_amd64.deb) are made available for downloading.

+## Caveat

+**Ubuntu**, as usual, had to use a different or just a renamed set of 'jpeg*' libraries.
+The below described recipe nor the provided binaries **will not work for Ubuntu and Ubuntu-based distros**.
+I am sure it can be made to work with a few adjustments and tests but I personally won't do it (not enough hours in my day).
+Feel free to fork it.

 ## How to create a skippy-xd debian package?

 The following instruction are for **Debian 12 (Bookworm)** and **Devuan 5 (Daedalus)** and will also work for MX-Linux, Antix, SpiralLinux etc.

-### Warning:

-Unfortunately **Ubuntu**, as usual, had to use a different or just a renamed set of 'libjpeg*' libraries.
-The below described recipe **will not work for Ubuntu**.
-I guess it can be made to work fairly easy but I won't do it.
-Feel free to fork it.

 ### The required tools are:
 ```